chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/proofOfAssets.md

 NAV-based price feeds reflect the fundamental value of the underlying reserves rather than real-time market prices, making them immune to the manipulation risks that affect market-based feeds during periods of volatility.

-If you require such a feed, open a ticket on [Discord](https://discord.com/invite/H9rnwcU8p4).
+If you require such a feed, please fill out the [following form]( https://form.typeform.com/to/KvmNbtrw).
+A member of the Chronicle team will get in touch with you.
 :::

 ### Offchain Assets